Elevation: 8,720 ft

 Date of Climb: September 26, 2018

-Due to increasingly hostile land owners in the Black Pine Mountains area (as per a discussion I had with the NFS in Burley, ID), most of the access roads into the Black Pine Mountains are now closed to the public.
+Due to increasingly hostile land owners in the Black Pine Mountains area (as per the National Forest Service in Burley, ID), most of the access roads into the Black Pine Mountains are now closed to the public.
 Are the trails also disappearing due to lack of maintenance and use?
 I suspect that they are.

 East Ridge, Class 2